robby20044/SceneBuilder/README.md

 <br>

-## Goal of Scene Builder
+## Goal
 ### Provide an easy option for anyone to make a custom scene for the 3D caves
-#### A lot of staff have requested for customizable background environments
+#### The staff have requested for customizable background environments
 #### Unity is one method of making scenes for the 3D caves, but it is not very beginner friendly.
-A web-based environment to create scenes makes it quicker, easier, and more accessible for users to create their own custom scene.
+A web-based environment to create scenes is quicker, easier, and makes it more accessible for anyone to create their own custom scene.

+#### The user will be able to:
+- select a background image to simulate an environment
+    + hospital room
+    + home visit
+    + outdoors
+- bring in other images to layer on top of the background
+    + medical equipment
+    + interactable objects
+- save custom scenes and load them back up

 <br><br><br>